andrewfullerton/basicstats/README.md

 MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 <!-- badges: end -->

-**basicstats** makes it easier for you to view basic summary statistics (mean, median, range, and sample size) by levels of a grouping variable in a tidy, easy-to-read summary.
+**basicstats** makes it easier for you to produce basic summary statistics (mean, median, range, and sample size) by levels of a grouping variable in a tidy, easy-to-read summary.

 ## Installation